LiamMorrow/LiftLog/README.md

 ## Quickstart

+### Prerequisites

+Ensure the dotnet sdk is installed and on the latest version.
+You can do that by following the instructions [here](https://dotnet.microsoft.com/en-us/download).
+[Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) is also required to build some of the web assets.

+### Running
 Before running, you must build the web assets once, after they are built it is rare to need to build them again.

 ```bash